schotime/rask-ui/README.md

 - Automatically tracks reactive dependencies accessed during execution
 - Re-runs on microtask when dependencies change (prevents synchronous cascades)
 - Automatically cleaned up when component unmounts
+- Optional dispose function for cleaning up resources before re-execution
-- Can be used for side effects like logging, syncing to localStorage, or updating derived state
+- Can be used for side effects like logging, syncing to localStorage, managing subscriptions, or updating derived state

 **Notes:**

 - Only call during component setup phase (not in render function)
 - Effects are queued on microtask to avoid synchronous execution from prop changes
 - Be careful with effects that modify state - can cause infinite loops if not careful
+- Dispose functions run before the effect re-executes, not when the component unmounts
+- For component unmount cleanup, use `createCleanup()` instead

 ---